leeked/visual-anomalies/README.md

 - Computes metrics like Intersection over Union (IoU), accuracy, precision, and recall.
 - Easy to extend and customize.
 - **Supports mixed precision training for memory efficiency.**
+- Advanced data preprocessing and augmentation using Albumentations.

 ## Directory Structure